XertroV/tm-editor-plus-plus/README.md

 Current features:

 - Edit map properties, including height
-- See all blocks and items with details, and focus the cam on them
+- See all blocks and items with details, and focus the cam on them, delete normal/ghost blocks
+- Create quick-access windows for folders of blocks/items
 - QoL improvements for the cursor, incl reset and manual set
 - Edit properties of arbitrary blocks and items, including location (*with live refresh*)
 - Embed items in the map so you can use them without restarting the game
+- Browse and edit BlockInfo and variants
 - Choose the variant and ground status of the selected block
 - Fine tune item placement params (or set them to whatever you want)
 - Edit item placement layouts for more/less items and customize the position